irradia/one.irradia.opds1_2/README.md

 of the core OPDS schema.
 The `one.irradia.opds1_2` package exposes this extra data by requiring consumers to opt-in to extension data collection by specifying a list of _extension parsers_ when parsing OPDS feeds.
 Extension data that cannot be consumed by any _extension parser_ is silently ignored.
-As an example, if a user wants to parse an acquisition feed entry and wants to receive any [Dublin Core](http://purl.org/dc/terms/) metadata that may be included:
+As an example, if a user wants to parse a feed and wants to receive any [Dublin Core](http://purl.org/dc/terms/) metadata that may be included:

 ```
-val parsers : OPDS12AcquisitionFeedEntryParserProviderType
+val parsers : OPDS12FeedParserProviderType

 val parser =
   this.parsers.createParser(
     uri = URI.create("urn:example"),
     stream = open("feed.xml"),
+    extensionEntryParsers = listOf(OPDSDublinFeedParsers()),
-    extensionParsers = listOf(OPDS12DublinAcquisitionFeedEntryParsers()))
+    extensionParsers = listOf(OPDS12DublinFeedEntryParsers()))

 val result = parser.parse()
 ```

-Assuming that parsing succeeds, the _Dublin Core_ metadata can be accessed by filtering the list of extension values for values of type `one.irradia.opds1_2.dublin.OPDS12DublinCoreEntryValue`:
+Assuming that parsing succeeds, the _Dublin Core_ metadata can be accessed by filtering the list of extension values for values of type `one.irradia.opds1_2.dublin.OPDS12DublinCoreValue`:

 ```
 val extensions =
-  result.extensions.filterIsInstance(OPDS12DublinCoreEntryValue::class.java)
+  result.extensions.filterIsInstance(OPDS12DublinCoreValue::class.java)
 ```

 Consult the documentation for each extension parser to see what types of values can be returned.